ElyesKhechine/i-cowcare-iot-health-monitoring/README.md

 1/ We used Arduino IDE to program the ESP32  You'll find the whole script and library in the repository.

-### Machine Learning :
+### Deep Learning :

-1/Data Preprocessing:  We engaged in data preprocessing, a step that involved tasks such as data cleansing, noise reduction, and handling missing values within the CSV dataset.
+1/ Data Preprocessing:  We engaged in data preprocessing, a step that involved tasks such as data cleansing, noise reduction, and handling missing values within the CSV dataset.

-2/Feature Extraction: We extracted spectral and temporal features from the preprocessed data.
+2/ Feature Extraction: We extracted spectral and temporal features from the preprocessed data.

-3/Neural Network Construction and Training: We designed and trained a neural network tailored to our dataset using the Edge Impulse platform.
+3/ Neural Network Construction and Training: We designed and trained a neural network tailored to our dataset using the Edge Impulse platform.
 We then exported the TfLite model.

 Edge impulse link: https://edgeimpulse.com/